kemckinnmsft/M365HOL3001/instructions.md

 10. [] Continue to next task while initial sync is running.
 ===
+# Initialize On Prem SharePoint

+Since these VMs are spun up on demand, we have to launch the On Prem SharePoint site so it has time to start up the database before we start trying to scan it.

+1. [] In an Internet Explorer window, navigate to +++http://Scanner01/Documents/+++.
+1. [] It will take a while to open this link, continue to the next task.
+===
 # Redeem Azure Pass

 For several of the exercises in this lab series, you will require an active subscription.
 We are providing an Azure Pass for this purpose.
 You will be provided with an Azure Pass code to use with the instructions below.